pavel-koryagin/meowbingo/README.md

 ## TODO list

+Rotation:
+- Calculate suggested task repeat date
+- Implement buckets
+- Implement lesson of 20 tasks (save to state; do not implement the switching view yet)

 - Add session parameters, like direction (eng->geo/geo->eng/both), mark type (new, repeat, hard), etc.
 - Create a view to show all tasks and their statuses
 - Implement a feature to edit the pairs